lzenner/garroen/garroen/readme.garroen.english.txt

 	- To catch up on events without disrupting their romance
 	- To open a store where he will ID your stuff for a reduced "family" rate (rate goes down as romance goes up)
 	- To give 'I don't want you to get hurt' reasons for dropping them from you group
+	- suggest a certain homeliness: the PC, ever lonely traveling forward, but in the certainty that he has an extended family meaning Garrick and Immy, waiting for him (Jaheirafan)
 * Research all the 'AdvanceTime' usages
 * Add sailing days to romance days
 * Add wedding scene and invite the PC